maoyixie/UI-lib/skia/SKIA.md

 Close the document with doc->close().
 ```

-Here are two concrete example of using Skia’s PDF backend (SkPDF) via the SkDocument and SkCanvas APIs.
+Here is a concrete example of using Skia’s PDF backend (SkPDF) via the SkDocument and SkCanvas APIs:

 ```cpp
 void WritePDF(SkWStream* outputStream, const char* documentTitle, void (*writePage)(SkCanvas*, int page), int numberOfPages, SkSize pageSize) {